hintron/pronghorn/README.md

 ## Solution

+### Task 1

-For task 1, I will use NodeJS to pull down tweets from Twitter.
-I will log the HTTP requests as I go.
+I will use NodeJS to grab the language data, JSON decode it, and output the language names.
+I will log the HTTP requests as I go using a lightweight HTTP module.

+### Task 2

-For task 2, I will install WAMP and use PHP to grab the language data, JSON decode it, and output the language names.
-I will also log the HTTP requests as I go.
+I will install WAMP and use PHP to pull down tweets from Twitter.
+I will log the HTTP requests as I go using a lightweight PHP HTTP library and install it with Composer.

+Rename the default www folder in WAMP to something else, and make a new www folder as a symlink to Pronghorn's php folder using this command (and replace with proper paths):

+    mklink /d C:\wamp\www C:\Users\hal\documents\pronghorn\php